jundalisay/sp/content/en/material/principles/part-3/chapter-07b.md

 Physics concept | Cartesian equivalent
 --- | ---
-flux | channels
+flux | vortex
-charge | entrance or exit of channel divergence | vortex direction flow of virtual photons in or out curl | vortex rotational flow of virtual photons clockwise or anticlockwise electromotive force | flow of electrons from abundance to lack
+charge | entrance or exit of channel divergence | vortex direction flow of virtual photons in or out curl | vortex rotational flow of virtual photons clockwise or anticlockwise electromotive force | the ingress force that produces the electron vortex Lorentz Force | the egress force that produces a magnetic field

 ## The Ignorance of Maxwell Allows the Scam of Relativity